Rick D. Jones

 “My new ankle is life-changing.
 I’ve had such marvelous results!
 If you are going to have a total ankle replacement, you can’t get a better surgeon than Dr. Koldenhoven!”

 As a young man, Rick was happy to have a carpentry job.
 Until the day he accidentally stepped off some scaffolding, fell off a building, and badly fractured his ankle.
-Rick had surgery to repair his ankle and he felt pretty good for a while.
-“In my 20’s I played softball and hockey, but after I turned 30 the pain in my ankle starting becoming very uncomfortable.
+Rick had surgery to repair his ankle, and he felt pretty good for a while.
+“In my 20’s I played softball and hockey, but after I turned 30, the pain in my ankle starting becoming very uncomfortable.
 After a hard hockey game, I would have a difficult time walking for a week.”
-Rick sought treatment again and had an arthroscopic procedure on his ankle to “clean it up”.
-This helped for a couple years, but then the pain returned with a vengeance.
+Rick sought treatment again and had an arthroscopic procedure on his ankle to “clean it up.”
+This helped for a couple of years, but then the pain returned with a vengeance.
 “If I was active and then sat down for a little while, I couldn’t get back up.
 The pain with the first couple steps was so bad it would bring tears to my eyes.”
-Rick knew he needed to do something so he started researching the internet.
+Rick knew he needed to take control of his life, so he started researching the internet.

-“I found Dr. Koldenhoven on-line and he had done so many successful total ankle replacements, it was very compelling.
+“I found Dr. Koldenhoven online, and he had done so many successful total ankle replacements.
+It was very compelling.
 I scheduled an appointment and hoped I was a candidate for surgery.”
 Rick was relieved when Dr. Koldenhoven reviewed his x-rays and told him he was absolutely a good candidate for total ankle replacement.
 “I knew I liked him from the minute I met him.
 Dr. Koldenhoven is upfront, professional, and pleasant to visit with.
-He is very busy, but he took the time to answer my questions.
-At the end of every appointment, he would always ask me if I had any more questions and I really appreciated that.”
+He is swamped, but he took the time to answer my questions.
+At the end of every appointment, he would always ask me if I had any more questions, and I really appreciated that.”

 Rick was bound and determined to return to work.
-In order to go back, he would need to pass a physically demanding fitness test that included carrying 50 pounds up a ladder, climbing multiple flights of stairs and shoveling sand.
+To go back, he would need to pass a physically demanding fitness test that included carrying 50 pounds up a ladder, climbing multiple flights of stairs, and shoveling sand.
 Three months to the day after surgery, he was back on the job.